Actindo-AG/Documentation/DatabaseAndReporting/Integration/02_ManageQueryCategories.md

     > [Info] It may be necessary to press the **F5** key to initialize the *Core1 Platform* and display the changes in the *Queries* view.

+[comment]: <> (Check, ob Ausgangssituation so bleibt oder es sich um Bug/Fehler im UI handelt.
+Ggf. letzer Satz und Info hier anpassen)

-### Edit the query category data
+### Rename the query category

-Edit the query category name and key as necessary.
+Rename the query category as necessary.

-The procedure to edit the data of query categories and sub-categories is identical.
+The procedure to rename the query categories and sub-categories is identical.
 Just select a sub-category instead of a category and follow the steps described below.

 #### Prerequisites